exonum/exonum-doc/src/roadmap.md

 become a problem on the way of adoption of Exonum.
 It would be logical to extend its functionality to other programming languages by implementing [bindings](https://en.wikipedia.org/wiki/Language_binding).
-Java was chosen for the first binding since it has a vast developer community.
+Java was chosen for the first binding since it has a large developer community.
 We already started the implementation of Java binding.

 !!! note
     Java binding consists of two substantially different parts:

-    - **High level binding**, or a Java interface for Exonum's public API.
+    - **High level binding**, or a Java interface for Exonum public API.
 This part allows the developer to connect blockchain to Java applications directly.
 Technically, within this part Rust code (Exonum Core) is called from Java code (the application that makes use of Exonum).